adityahpatel/SIADS691-Covid-Real-Estate/README.md

 API calls with time duration of 2 months.
 1 of those 6 had more than 10,000 records in 2 months, so had to split again and run API calls for that county CO06037.
 Turns out that was Los Angeles county.
 Total of 110 API calls were made in semi-automatic/manual way.
 This is excluding over other exploratory calls to figure out which county gave how many transactions.
 We had a limit of monthly 250 calls and we exhausted those with 2019 year alone!

 5) Hit monthly limit of 250 calls.
+We had FULL data without truncation but only for 1 year i.e. 2019.
+Went on other macbook and created new attom api developer account in spouse's name and started fetching data for 2020.
+Just 250 calls is too low.